jkurthoconnor/language-specific-problems/crs120/lesson4/exer_easy1.md

 7) What is the default thing that Ruby will print to the screen if you call `to_s` on an object?
 Where could you go to find out if you want to be sure?

-Solution:  By default, calling `to_s` returns a string representing the object; this string includes the object's class and its object_id.
+Solution:  By default, calling `to_s` returns a string representing the object; this string includes the object's class and an encoded version of its object_id.
 To be sure I could check Ruby Docs.

 8) If we have a class such as the one below: